edszen/transcription_app_project/README.md

 - VAD is implemented with Pyannote.audio, falling back to energy-based VAD if needed.
 - Improved error handling for diarization failures, with informative feedback to the user.
 - The application continues to provide a transcript even if diarization fails for some parts of the audio.
+- The user interface now features a sleek sidebar for improved navigation and functionality
+- Session management allows users to create, open, and save transcription sessions

 ## Recent Changes
 - Refactored the codebase for better modularity: